 “I so appreciated and have always appreciated that,” Turner said.
 “Dick was always so good at encouraging, supporting and challenging people to make this a better profession.”

-It is people like Wagner and like Louis Barajas, EA, CFP®, who paved the way, Turner said.
+It is people like Wagner and like Louis Barajas, EA, CFP® professional, who paved the way, Turner said.

 Barajas said that he’d been talking about diversity since before his time on the FPA Board, which started in 2004.